-We have applied to list our units, common stock and warrants on NASDAQ under the symbols "BCYP," "BCYPW" and "BCYPU," respectively.
+Our units, common stock and warrants have been approved for listing on NASDAQ under the symbols "BCYP," "BCYPW" and "BCYPU," respectively.
 We expect that our units will be listed on NASDAQ on or promptly after the effective date of the registration statement.
 Following the date the shares of our common stock and warrants are eligible to trade separately, we anticipate that the shares of our common stock and warrants will be listed separately and as a unit on NASDAQ.
-We cannot guarantee that our securities will be approved for listing on NASDAQ.